 Course Drops

-In the event department faculty wish to drop a course, the Request to Drop a Course form should be completed.
+In the event department faculty wish to drop a course, a request may be submitted via CurricUNET.
 When a course is dropped, it is removed from the next publication of the college catalog including all references to it in the list of degrees and certificates.
 When courses have been locally approved to be dropped a proposal will be submitted to the Chancellor’s Office inventory of courses to inactivate the course.
 The course can be activated for up to three years after that.

 Sunset Policy and Procedure